 How can MFA prevent breaches?

-In the case of TimeHop, an employee’s credentials were leaked, which allowed a hacker to log in to their system.
-If TimeHop had required MFA to that system, the hacker would have entered the stolen username and password and then would have been asked for a second form of authentication.
+When breaches happen at large companies, it is often the case that a hacker got a hold of an employee’s credentials and was able to hack into their system.
+Had that company required MFA to that system, the hacker would have entered the stolen username and password and then would have been asked for a second form of authentication.
 This would trigger an alert to be sent to the actual user’s phone or email asking them to authenticate.
 Since the hacker would not have access to that second piece of information, they would not have been able to log in and the breach could possibly have been prevented.

 What should you do now?